ladrians/RoboND-MapMyWorld-Project-P7/README.md

  * General Graph Optimization, or G2O.
  * GTSAM (Smoothing and Mapping).

-A memory management approach is used to limit the number of locations used for loop closure detection and graph optimization, so that real-time constraints on large-scale environnements are always respected.
+A memory management approach is used to limit the number of locations used for loop closure detection and graph optimization, so that real-time constraints on large-scale environments are always respected.

 ![graph optimization](./data/graph_optimization01.png)

 Graph-SLAM complexity is linear, according to the number of nodes, which increases according to the size of the map.
 By providing constraints associated with how many nodes are processed for loop closure by memory management, the time complexity becomes constant in RTAB-Map.

 In our simulation environment a rover called `ls_bot` is equipped with a RGB-D camera and a Lidar sensor and is driven around two different environments.
-The objective is to create a 2D and 3D representation of it's surroundings.
+The objective is to create a 2D and 3D representation of its surroundings.

 ![ls_bot in Gazebo](./data/ls_bot_gazebo01.png)